Understanding Collaboration Needs in Selecting Conference Room Equipment

-Continuing from the last post about aligning system design with collaboration needs, start the requirements process with open-ended questions about the customer’s needs:
+Continuing from the last post about aligning system design with collaboration needs, this article focuses on the importance of understanding collaboration needs in selecting conference room equipment.
+Let’s start with the following open-ended questions in addressing the customer’s needs:

 How do the teams want to collaborate?